 With the above standards in mind, the Court examines Dr. Cook's general causation report.
 As noted by another section of this Court, "Cook issued an omnibus, non-case specific general causation expert report that has been used by many B3 plaintiffs."
 Street v.
 BP Expl. & Prod.
 Inc., No. 17-3619, 2022 WL 1811144, at 2 (E.D.
 La.
 June 2, 2022).
 Dr. Cook's report is divided into five chapters.
-The first chapter outlines Dr. Cook's qualifications, which are not challenged in this case.21 The second chapter provides an overview of the Deepwater Horizon oil spill.22 The third chapter describes Dr. Cook's methodology, the first step of which involved his "review and analys[is]" of the "available scientific literature to determine the strength of an association between environmental exposure and a health effect."23 After reviewing the literature, Dr. Cook asserts that he selected the epidemiological studies cited in his causation analysis "based on the quality of the study and study design."24 Finally, Dr. Cook considered the studies that found an association between a toxic agent and a disease in light of the Bradford Hill criteria "to determine whether or not a cause-and-effect relationship exists or not."25

-Chapter four of Dr. Cook's report details prior studies on the health effects associated with oil spills.26 This section first provides "summaries of studies that evaluate health effects that may be associated with exposures from oil spill response and cleanup work" in past oil spills.27 It then discusses the findings and shortcomings of three studies on the Deepwater Horizon oil spill: (1) the National Institute for Occupational Safety and Health's ("NIOSH") Health Hazard Evaluations ("HHEs"), (2) the Deepwater Horizon oil spill Coast Guard cohort study, and (3) the Gulf Long-Term Follow-Up study ("GuLF STUDY").28 Chapter five presents Dr. Cook's conclusions on general causation for four categories of health conditions: (1) respiratory conditions, (2) dermal conditions, (3) ocular conditions, and (4) cancers.29 Specifically, he reaches the following conclusions:
+The first chapter outlines Dr. Cook's qualifications, which are not challenged in this case.
+19 The second chapter provides an overview of the Deepwater Horizon oil spill.
+20 The third chapter describes Dr. Cook's methodology, the first step of which involved his "review and analy[sis]" of the "available scientific literature to determine the strength of an association between environmental exposure and a health effect."
+After reviewing the literature, Dr. Cook asserts that he selected the epidemiological studies cited in his causation analysis "based on the quality of the study and study design."
+22 response and cleanup work" in past oil spills.24 It then discusses the findings and shortcomings of three studies on the Deepwater Horizon oil spill: (1) the National Institute for Occupational Safety and Health's ("NIOSH") Health Hazard Evaluations, (2) the Deepwater Horizon oil spill Coast Guard cohort study, and (3) the Gulf Long-Term Follow-Up study ("GuLF STUDY").25 Chapter five presents Dr. Cook's conclusions on general causation for four categories of health conditions: (1) respiratory conditions, (2) dermal conditions, (3) ocular conditions, and (4) cancers.26 Specifically, he reaches the following conclusions: